MohamedAlkindi/EventConnect/README.md

-# finals_project
+# EventConnect

-A new Flutter project.
+A flutter project to manage and know about all events near you!